project501107/Website-template/README.md

-The following project only contains HTML and CSS section and not the full bootstrap version
+The following project only contain HTML and CSS section and not the full bootstrap version